Francis Bacon (artist): 1960s and 1970s

+In 1962, Bacon's lover Peter Lacy died from the effects of alcoholism the day before Bacon opened a retrospective exhibition in the Tate.
 Bacon met George Dyer in 1963 at a pub, although a much-repeated myth claims they met when Dyer burgled Bacon's flat.
 Dyer was about 30 years old, from London's East End.
-He came from a family steeped in crime, and had till then spent his life drifting between theft and prison.
+He came from a family steeped in crime and had till then spent his life drifting between theft and prison.
 Bacon's earlier relationships had been with older and tumultuous men.
-His first lover, Peter Lacy, tore up Bacon's paintings, beat him in drunken rages, at times leaving him on streets half-conscious.
+His previous lover, Peter Lacy, had a reputation for tearing up Bacon's paintings, beating him in drunken rages, and at times leaving him on streets half-conscious.
 Bacon was now the dominating personality, attracted to Dyer's vulnerability and trusting nature.
 Dyer was impressed by Bacon's self-confidence and success, and Bacon acted as a protector and father figure to the insecure younger man.

 Dyer was, like Bacon, a borderline alcoholic and similarly took obsessive care with his appearance.
 Pale-faced and a chain-smoker, Dyer typically confronted his daily hangovers by drinking again.
 His compact and athletic build belied a docile and inwardly tortured personality, although the art critic Michael Peppiatt describes him as having the air of a man who could "land a decisive punch".
 Their behaviours eventually overwhelmed their affair, and by 1970 Bacon was merely providing Dyer with enough money to stay more or less permanently drunk.

 As Bacon's work moved from the extreme subject matter of his early paintings to portraits of friends in the mid-1960s, Dyer became a dominating presence.
 Bacon's paintings emphasise Dyer's physicality, yet are uncharacteristically tender.
 More than any other of Bacon's close friends, Dyer came to feel inseparable from his portraits.
 The paintings gave him stature, a raison d'etre, and offered meaning to what Bacon described as Dyer's "brief interlude between life and death".
 Many critics have described Dyer's portraits as favourites, including Michel Leiris and Lawrence Gowing.
 Yet as Dyer's novelty diminished within Bacon's circle of sophisticated intellectuals, Dyer became increasingly bitter and ill at ease.
 Although Dyer welcomed the attention the paintings brought him, he did not pretend to understand or even like them.
 "All that money an' I fink they're reely 'orrible," he observed with choked pride.